Monday, March 16, 2026

 "The best work-related thing that ever happened to me" was how I described the day that I was fired.
 I never understood why they had me work the whole day getting trained for something that I wouldn't need...since they were going to fire me!
 I called Carl, the head of Loss Prevention, so he could be present when I cleaned out my office, and headed home, feeling like a great weight had been lifted.
 After taking the weekend off I started my job search in earnest.

 From the Monday following Thanksgiving through Christmas Eve I worked a seasonal part-time job as a delivery helper with UPS.
 It wasn't much, but it brought in some income while I was searching.
 After my first day every muscle in my body ached.
-I had twisted my knee and had to wear a knee brace the whole rest of my time with UPS.
+I also had twisted my knee.
 I had serious doubts whether I would even be able to walk and be able to work the second day.
+I had to wear a knee brace the whole rest of my time with UPS.
 I was on-call, so I never knew for sure when I would be working.
-I'd usually get a call around 10:00am if I was going to be working, but no call at all if I wasn't being called in.
+I'd usually get a call around 10:00am if I was going to be working that day, but no call at all if I wasn't being called in.
 For most of the four weeks I worked on a delivery route in the Havelock area, working around four hours a day.
 The last week or so I helped on a rural route near Denton and worked 8+ hour days.
 The driver on the Havelock route was very quiet.
 He hardly said two words each time I worked with him.
 The driver on my last week was a lot more talkative.
 He would start the day complaining about how the truck was loaded, or about his supervisors and then say "fuck it, we have a lot of work to do", and off we'd go.

 No comments: